luca-morreale/php-class/README.md

 ##Usage
  You have to put your pages, with the same name, in three different folder:
-  - in "page" folder the main content of the page, with .inc extension;
+  - in "page" folder the main content of the page, with ```.inc``` extension;
-  - in "php" folder eventually script to execute befor the contento;
+  - in "php" folder eventually script to execute before the content;
-  - in "js" folder all you javascript, jquery script you need.
+  - in "js" folder all javascript, jquery script you need.

 To use that classes you just have to instantiate the one you need in your pages, see some examples below.
 On the first line of your html page you have to close the head tag with:
  ```php
 $template->renderHead();
 ```